 Obviously, ATHLET should be capable of actually performing successfully in the intended validation.
-It would, e.g., be futile to try to validate ATHLET for the detailed prediction of flow and temperature fields on a sub-channel level, for two-phase flow in microchannels, or for water ingress into the hot core of a gas-cooled reactor with graphitecoated fuel pebbles - in all these cases ATHLET lacks important models and will not be able to achieve the validation results with sufficient precision.
+It would, e.g., be futile to try to validate ATHLET for the detailed prediction of flow and temperature fields on a sub-channel level, for two-phase flow in microchannels, or for water ingress into the hot core of a gas-cooled reactor with graphite-coated fuel pebbles - in all these cases ATHLET lacks important models and will not be able to achieve the validation results with sufficient precision.

 The ATHLET validation matrices are based on a large set of tests, some of which are publicly available, and some are subject to confidentiality agreements.
 For obvious reasons, validation should preferably be done against test results, which are publicly available.
 Still, GRS is always interested in further validation of its codes.
 Consequently, if you are interested in contributing to the external validation of ATHLET in the framework of research and education, please contact the ATHLET validation team as to the availability of GRS validation input decks.
-Conversely, if you want to validate ATHLET against new and or confidential experiments not yet in the ATHLET validation matrix, please contact the ATHLET validation matrix, please contact the ATHLET validation matrix, please contact the ATHLET validation team as well.
+Conversely, if you want to validate ATHLET against new and or confidential experiments not yet in the ATHLET validation matrix, please contact the ATHLET validation team as well.
 As GRS is interested in keeping validation cases available, transferring the input deck and validation data to GRS should be explored.